-I know you treat the back and neck, do you treat other joints and musculo-skeletal soft tissues?
+I know you treat the back and neck.
+Do you treat problems in other areas of the body?

-Yes, Registered Osteopaths are trained specialists in diagnosing the cause of your musculo-skeletal soft tissue and joint problems.
-Please see our page about what Osteopaths can treat for examples.
+Yes, osteopaths are trained specialists in diagnosing and treating the spine and joint/muscle problems in other areas.
+Please see our page what do Osteopaths treat? for more information.

 I've been told by my General Practitioner (GP) that I've got to live with my joint/muscle pains, is this correct?

 No, osteopathic treatment can generally help reduce pain and improve movement for a wide range of complaints.